-The 3rd annual Berkshire Natural History Conference, which will feature presentations by local and regional naturalists as well as acclaimed authors, will take place on Saturday, October 14 at Berkshire Community College in Pittsfield, Mass.
+The 4th Annual Berkshire Natural History Conference, which will feature presentations by local and regional naturalists as well as acclaimed authors, will take place on Saturday, November 17, 2018 at The Berkshire School in Sheffield, Mass.

 This annual event will bring natural history home to the Berkshires.
 We are really excited to gather programs and like-minded people together to help understand and appreciate the deep natural heritage that surrounds us all in the Berkshires.